Skip to main content

 How to Say “No” without Guilt

 “The No Sandwich Technique”: A popular technique to say “no” is the “no sandwich” technique (Clever, 2010).
 The top layer of the sandwich is an empathic statement or an affirmation, the middle layer conveys the message “no,” and the bottom layer empathizes again or proposes alternatives.
 Here’s an example.
 A coworker asks you to cover for some time as he has to be at his son’s soccer game.
 You have helped this friend with the same request a few times before, but now you feel that he may be taking advantage of you because of your lack of assertiveness.
-The “no sandwich” response to your friend would be something on the lines of – “I wish I could help you this time, but I have a prior commitment and have to decline.
+The “no sandwich” response to your friend would be something along the lines of – “I wish I could help you this time, but I have a prior commitment and have to decline.
 I understand that this is important to you.
-Have you thought of talking to your supervisor for making alternative arrangements so that you are able enjoy your son’s game without worrying about work?”
+Have you thought of talking to your supervisor about making alternative arrangements so that you can enjoy your son’s game without worrying about work?”

 For the middle layer of the “no sandwich,” other alternatives as applicable to the above example include: